Trioblack/view-holder-generator/README.md

 ## just a demo

-it should be easy to support `include` and `merge` tags, but it is not done yet
+* it should be easy to support `include` and `merge` tags, but it is not done yet
+* and should be easy to support inner classes...